fabianoo/ranged-redblack-tree/README.md

 # Technology

-Since I have little knowledge about Golang, I chose Java since it's a widespread language.
+Since I have little knowledge about Golang, I chose Java because it's a widespread language.

-While I'm using Java I could use the `java.util.TreeMap` implementation from its native API that is a `Black-Red Tree` implementation but I think it would undermine the proposal of this experiment.
+While using Java I would be able to use `java.util.TreeMap` implementation from its native API that is a `Black-Red Tree` implementation but I think it would undermine the proposal of this experiment.

 Also, I used generics so we can apply this `Red-Black Tree` for any kind of ranges as long as the type can be comparable (extending `Comparable` interface).
-Thus, it's highly extensible and we can benefit of that if we need to use the algorithm to another data type.
+Thus, it's highly extensible and we can benefit from that if we need to use the same code to another data type.

 # Running and Testing